mhx/dwarfs/README.md

   [FUSE driver](doc/dwarfs.md) are able to make good use of the many cores of your system.

-* Optional experimental Lua support to provide custom filtering and ordering functionality.
+* Optional experimental Python scripting support to provide custom filtering and ordering functionality.

 ## History